Ticket to Ride (board game): 10th-anniversary

-15th-anniversary
+15th anniversary

 A special edition was released in late spring (25 June 2021) to celebrate the 15th anniversary of the game, similar to the original's 10th-anniversary edition but based on the map featured in Ticket to Ride: Europe.
-It was released in Europe and North America at a suggested retail price of €99.99 and $99.95 (USD) respectively.

 While this edition had the same rules as Ticket to Ride: Europe, the rulebook was revised; written in a bigger and clearer font; and even included the use of gender-neutral pronouns, i.e. "their"/"theirs" instead of "he"/"him".
 This edition included a larger newly designed board and custom train and train station playing pieces in metal tin boxes, with pink instead of green trains.
 It also featured the destination cards from the original game, Europe 1912, Big Cities of Europe, Orient Express, and a promo card, bringing the count to 108.
 The card borders and backs were updated and are clearer and more vibrant than in earlier editions.
 The anniversary edition rules are the same for the base game (Ticket to Ride: Europe) and its extensions, likewise it is designed for 2–5 Players, aged 8-years-old or older, for a game lasting 30–60 minutes.
-The game currently has an average rating of 7.53, and an adjusted "Geek Rating" of 7.405, from a vote of 75,950 users.
-The unique train playing pieces had a distinct colour, maching what type of cargo they carried:
+As of 24 January 2025, the game currently has an average rating of 7.53, and an adjusted "Geek Rating" of 7.402, from a vote of 79,413 users.
+The unique train playing pieces had a distinct colour, matching what type of cargo they carried: